rdmpage/bibscraper/README.md

 # bibscraper

-Scraping bibliographic data from the web
+Scripts to extract bibliographic data from the web.